AdityaChirra/ride-sharing-sql-analytics/README.md

 - **Airport is a premium outlier** — Shamshabad Airport averages ₹982/trip (3× the system average).
 It behaves like a different business entirely.
 - **Peak hours = peak losses** — 17:00–20:00 generates the most revenue *and* the most losses.
 Demand spikes outpace supply every evening.
 - **Same zones, same problem** — The top revenue locations are also the top loss locations.
 Growth and inefficiency are happening in the same place.
-- **Driver performance is wildly uneven** — Top drivers average ₹400+/trip; bottom performers fall under ₹200.
-This isn't bad luck — it's behavior.
+- **Driver performance shows significant variance** — Top drivers average ₹400+/trip; bottom performers fall under ₹200.
+This variation is driven by driver behavior, not randomness.
 - **Losses follow a pattern** — Concentrated across specific drivers, specific hours, specific locations.
 That's a system problem, not an outlier problem.
 - **The system is reactive** — Demand patterns are predictable (commute hours, evening peaks), yet the platform responds after the spike, not before it.

+---

+## 🔑 Key Takeaway

+- High demand does not guarantee efficiency
+- Revenue concentration creates operational risk
+- Profitability depends on synchronization, not volume

 ---